zhixin9001/2021-SAA/note/tips.md

         - the minimum storage duration is 30 days before you can transition objects from S3 Standard to S3 One Zone-IA or S3 Standard-IA
     - S3 Glacier, for data archiving, cheap, can upload objects directly or use lifecycle, Configurable retrieval times, from minutes to hours, lifecycle supports 1 day
     - S3 Glacier Deep Archive, lowest cost, Retrieval time within 12 hours
+    - lifecycle type: Transition & Expiration
 - retention
     - You can place a retention period on an object version either explicitly or through a bucket default setting.
     - When you use bucket default settings, you don't specify a Retain Until Date.
 Instead, you specify a duration, in either days or years
     - Different versions of a single object can have different retention modes and periods.
 - aws S3 sync command
 - Each uploaded file automatically gets a public URL, which can be used to download the file at a later
+- use Pre-Signed URLs to upload objects to S3
 ### Gateway
 - restful api vs. websocket
     - RESTful APIs, HTTP-based, stateless